hms-dbmi/udn-cli/README.md

 `<command_name>-<YYYYMMDD>-<seconds>.log`.
 For example, `upload-20190603-1233322.log`.

 ### Options
-* `--bucket <bucket>`: Upload files to a specific bucket.
-Ask UDN CC for bucket options and guidance.
 * `--test`: The "TEST" section in the config file will be used instead of the "PROD" section.
 * `--force`: If the file that you're trying to upload already exists, the udn-cli will block the upload.
 You can override this behavior by setting the `--force` option.
 The existing data will not be overwritten, but the overriding file will now be the one referenced by the UDN gateway.